databendlabs/databend/docs/doc/14-sql-commands/80-setting-cmds/03-set-var.md

 - Configure settings temporarily, affecting only the duration of the SQL statement execution.
 It's important to note that the settings specified with SET_VAR will solely impact the result of the current statement being executed and will not have any lasting effects on the overall database configuration.
 For a list of available settings that can be configured using SET_VAR, see [SHOW SETTINGS](../40-show/show-settings.md).
 To understand how it works, see [Example 1.
 Temporarily Set Timezone](#example-1-temporarily-configure-timezone).

 - Control the deduplication behavior on [INSERT](../10-dml/dml-insert.md), [UPDATE](../10-dml/dml-update.md), or [REPLACE](../10-dml/dml-replace.md) operations with the label *deduplicate_label*.
 For those operations with a deduplicate_label in the SQL statements, Databend executes only the first statement, and subsequent statements with the same deduplicate_label value are ignored, regardless of their intended data modifications.
+Please note that once you set a deduplicate_label, it will remain in effect for a period of 24 hours.
+To understand how the deduplicate_label assists in deduplication, see [Example 2: Set Deduplicate Label](#example-2-set-deduplicate-label).

 See also: [SET](01-set-global.md)